Microsoft Teams Keyboard Shortcuts

 Can I mute a specific participant in a meeting with a keyboard shortcut, or only myself?

-The mute/unmute shortcuts covered here act only on your own microphone; muting another participant requires using the meeting's participant list panel and clicking that specific person's mute control with the mouse, since Teams doesn't expose a keyboard-bindable shortcut for controlling someone else's audio state, both for usability and permission reasons tied to meeting roles.
+The mute/unmute shortcut covered here acts only on your own microphone; muting another participant requires using the meeting's participant list panel and clicking that specific person's mute control with the mouse, since Teams doesn't expose a keyboard-bindable shortcut for controlling someone else's audio state, both for usability and permission reasons tied to meeting roles.